arty-arty/promise/README.md

 The protocol combines two new technologies.
 A paired-content-escrow.
 A random-sneak-peek.
 Both were researched for this project.

+## Community contribution
+An unbiased PyTeal randomness library for all.

+A lot of lotteries on Algorand and other blockchains are biased.
+Modulo remainder arithmetics is often used to determine the winner.
+This is mathematically incorrect.
+A [famous example of modulo bias](https://www.linkedin.com/pulse/why-firelottos-blockchain-based-random-engine-fair-kostas-chalkias/) is Firelotto.

+We present a PyTeal library for safe and unbiased random called lib_my_shuffle.py was developed and open-sourced.
+It provides random numbers

+Though it needs unbiased random, this Project is not a lottery at all.
+It is a mathematical protocol to solve cheating in games once and for all.
+Plus a multidtude of other benefits.
+Read more to understand.

 ## A mathematical protocol

 There are games to tell stories.
 There are games to solve mysteries.
 If there is only one way to solve a level - only one answer - then Promise works.